Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 • Delivering high quality education and training for adults through New Directions.

-• Providing Housing Benefit and Council Tax support, and delivering a broad range of advice and support for residents, businesses, and voluntary and community groups experiencing financial difficulties as a result of the current cost of living crisis.
+• Providing Housing Benefit and Council Tax support and delivering a broad range of advice and support for residents and businesses experiencing financial difficulties as a result of the current cost of living crisis, in conjunction with our VCS partners.

-• Administering important life events with around 8,000 registrations for births, deaths and marriages every year.
+• Administering important life events with around 9,000 registrations for births, deaths, and marriages every year.
 Supporting 2,200 families to say goodbye to loved ones through our burials and cremation service.

 • Processing over 700 planning applications a year, including major developments.